 This information can be found through VIP.
 It will be up at the top of the pay stub.
 Also, supervisors should know this information.

-ITAMS is a program that USC Upstate uses to allow employees to enter their hours and have them approved by their supervisor.
+HCM is a Time and Absence System that USC Upstate uses to allow employees to enter their hours and have them approved by their supervisor.

 First, make sure all necessary paperwork is completed and at least seven to 10 business days have passed since completing the paperwork, for processing.
 Reset the pin in VIP to a four-digit number that is not your birth date, and then wait 24 hours and try to log in again.
 If this was done correctly and you still cannot log in, please contact Ron Patane, the student employment coordinator, at 864-503-5323.

-Open your Internet browser and go to the ITAMS home page at: https://itams.csd.sc.edu.
-Log in to ITAMS using the correct social security number and VIP four-digit pin.
+Log in to HCM using the correct social security number and VIP four-digit pin.
 Then, click on “Add Time Code” in the upper right corner.
 Select the appropriate work week from the drop down box at the top.
 Fill in the boxes with the hours worked and then click "Send for Approval."
 This will send the timesheet to the correct supervisor to be approved.
 Once approved, the hours are extracted for payroll.

-The supervisor can fax the time sheets from ITAMS to Ron Patane at 864-503-5323.
+The supervisor can fax the time sheets from the HCM (Time and Absence System) to Ron Patane at 864-503-5323.
 A pay advance of no more than 80 percent of the original check can be issued.

-First, make sure all necessary paperwork is complete and all hours have been submitted in ITAMS.
+First, make sure all necessary paperwork is complete and all hours have been submitted in HCM (Time and Absence System).
 If this is done correctly and problems persist, please contact Ron Patane at 864-503-5323.

 Work-Study is a financial aid award given to eligible students.
 Students must complete the FAFSA for the appropriate academic school year.